FuelLabs/fuels-ts/packages/account/README.md

 **@fuel-ts/account** is a sub-module for interacting with **Fuel**.

-This module contains the class to manage a private key and signing for a standard Externally Owned Account (EOA)
+This module contains the class to manage a private key and signing for a standard Externally Owned Account (EOA).

 ## Table of contents